jsnyders/ClimbingComp/README.md

 GNU Affero General Public License.
 See LICENSE.txt for details.

 ## Setup
+The following steps including installing development tools grunt-cli and bower.
+In the future the setup steps will be simplified so that these tools are not needed.

 ### Install MariaDB

 Get the 5.5 series MariaDB software from [https://downloads.mariadb.org](https://downloads.mariadb.org) and follow instructions.

-MySQL should also work with minor changes to the database creation script but this has not been tested.
+MySQL should also work but this has not been tested.

 Test that MariaDB is installed with:

 ```
+mysql --version
 mysql -u root -p -h localhost
 > exit
 ```